-ABLE (Achieving a Better Life Experience) savings accounts are tax-advantaged accounts for the disabled and their families.
-Contributions to the accounts can be made by the account owner, family, friends or a special needs trust.
-Any income earned is not taxable, and money can be used for education, food, housing, transportation, job training, assistive technology and health care.
+ABLE (Achieving a Better Life Experience) savings accounts are tax-advantaged accounts for disabled people and their families.
+Contributions can be made by the account owner, family, friends or a special needs trust.
+Income received is not taxable, and the money can be used for education, food, housing, transportation, job training, assistive technology and health care.

-Medicaid provides health care coverage to people with disabilities.
-It’s funded jointly at the state and federal levels and administered by states, according to federal requirements.
+Medicaid provides health care coverage to people with disabilities who are below certain income caps.
 Each state has different rules about eligibility and how to apply.
 You can learn more about Medicaid through the Centers for Medicare and Medicaid Services (CMS).

 Unemployment Rate and the Disabled

 By the end of 2021, the number of people with disabilities who are employed had risen to the highest level since the U.S. Bureau of Labor Statistics began keeping track in 2008.
 Even so, it is still often more difficult for someone with a disability to get a job than those who don’t have one.